public sector in pakistan

 • Hidden expenditures

 The government of Pakistan subsidizes the agriculture sector the most, often by selling producer seeds and fertilizers at a subsidized rate to encourage people in agriculture.
 Electricity is also being distributed by WAPDA at a subsidized rate.
 Sometimes the Pakistan government also imposes a price ceiling on different products like wheat and sugar.
-Concurrently, the government also gives special types of loans and loan guarantees, which contain low-interest rates (below the market level) to facilitate businesses.
+Concurrently, the government also gives special types of loans and loan guarantees, which contain low interest rates (below the market level) to facilitate businesses.
 The government also regulates business activity in an attempt to protect workers, consumers, and the environment to prevent anti-competitive practices and to prevent discrimination.

 Regulatory Bodies